 Well, apart from sniffing and body language, barking is a dog’s main form of communication.
-So, you have to allow some light barking every now and then.
+So, you have to allow some natural barking every now and then.

 But, sometimes you might want to know how to stop your German Shepherd’s excessive barking when they start barking at everything – at strangers, at other dogs, at night time, aggressive barking, excessive puppy barking + more!

 Sometimes it just doesn’t stop, and it can not only irritate you, but your neighbours and the general public.

 With this guide, we’ve tried to help you understand

 - how you might attempt to stop excessive barking if you are at that point already